rublaman/data-engineering-portfolio/Extract_daily_statistics_youtube/guide.md

 ## Using the YouTube API to Analyze Statistics

-Now that we have enabled the YouTube API and obtained our API key, we can use it to analyze statistics from a YouTube channel. [provided template](youtube_stats.ipynb).
-This notebook will guide you through connecting to the YouTube API using your API key and retrieving statistics for a specific channel.
+Now that we have enabled the YouTube API and obtained our API key, we can use it to analyze statistics from a YouTube channel.
+With the follow [ipynb file](youtube_stats.ipynb).
+We can go through the conection to the YouTube API using your API key and retrieving statistics for a specific channel.